yogsototh/Scratch/multi/blog/programming-language-experience.md

 fr: En gros ceux qui ne savent pas coder.
 fr: Des trous de sécurité de tous les cotés, etc...
 en: Nice but no more.
 Apparently there were a lot of progress since PHP5.
 Maybe one day I'll use it again.
 But behind it, this language has a "script kiddies only" reputation.
-en: A long history of security holes easy to make, low level community, etc...
+en: Also long history of easy to make security holes.

-fr: En réalité, PHP est au niveau d'abstration à peine supérieur au C. Et donc, il est beaucoup moins bien organisé que des langages objets, favorisant ainsi la création de bug.
-Pour les applications web, c'est un vrai problème.
+fr: En réalité, PHP est au niveau d'abstration à peine supérieur au C.
+fr: Et donc, il est beaucoup moins bien organisé que des langages objets, favorisant ainsi la création de bug.
+fr: Pour les applications web, c'est un vrai problème.
 en: In reality PHP is just behind C for the abstraction level.
 en: Therefore it has a lot of organisation problems and make it easier to create bugs.
 en: For web applications it is a real problem.